tkherman/Texas-Hold-em-Game/README.md

 How are the odd calculated?

-We uses the Monte Carlo approach to estimate the odds
+We use the Monte Carlo approach to estimate the odds